yaseribrahim/Favor-Public/README.md

 # How

-The thought process that went into it may be more fitting for a blog post but here's the tech the app relys on:
+The thought process that went into it may be more fitting for a blog post but here's the tech the app relies on:

 ### Android